garyMamaniCortez/EvaluacionYAuditoria/README.md

 # EvaluacionYAuditoria
 This repository is for my exposition of an university class
 ## To Run
-To run install pytest and execute in the terminal
+To run pytest execute in the terminal
-'''
+´´´
-pytest
+pytest -v --html=report.html
-'''
+´´´